faizanmanshad/Bridge-Generator/README.md

 ## Project Overview

-Bridge Generator is an in-progress Autodesk Revit automation project being developed for Urbana using pyRevit, IronPython/.NET, the Autodesk Revit API, and WPF/XAML.
+Bridge Generator is an in-progress Autodesk Revit automation project built with pyRevit, IronPython/.NET, the Autodesk Revit API, and WPF/XAML.

 The project is intentionally modular.
 Instead of attempting to generate an entire bridge through one large script, the workflow is being developed as a sequence of controlled subsystems that can be tested independently inside Revit.